chapel-lang/chapel/doc/sphinx/source/users-guide/base/zip.rst

 Zippered Iteration
 ==================

-Chapel's for-loops (and their parallel counterparts, :ref:`coforall
-<ug-coforall>` and forall) can be driven by multiple iterands in a
-coordinated manner known as *zippered iteration*.
-This is expressed using the ``zip`` keyword which is followed by a parenthesized list of the iterands.
+Chapel's :ref:`for-loops <ug-forloops>` (and their parallel counterparts, :ref:`coforall <ug-coforall>` and forall) can be driven by multiple iterands in a coordinated manner known as *zippered iteration*.
+This is expressed using the ``zip`` keyword, followed by a parenthesized list of the iterands.

-As a simple example, the following loop iterates over an array and a range simultaneously, referring to the values yielded by each using a separate index variable:
+As a simple example, the following loop iterates over an array and a range simultaneously, referring to the values yielded by each using distinct index variables, *a* and *i*:

 .. literalinclude:: examples/users-guide/base/zip.chpl
   :caption: